 The common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act, and shares held by our existing stockholders may also be sold in the public market in the future subject to the restrictions in Rule 144 under the Securities Act and the applicable lock-up agreements and leak-out agreements.
-Following the consummation of this offering, there will be 30,038,888 shares of common stock outstanding immediately after this offering assuming full exercise of the over-allotment option for this offering, and 29,903,888 shares of common stock assuming no exercise of the over-allotment option.
+Following the consummation of this offering, there will be 29,728,679 shares of common stock outstanding immediately after this offering assuming full exercise of the over-allotment option for this offering, and 29,634,141 shares of common stock assuming no exercise of the over-allotment option.
 No lock-up agreements will be required in connection with this offering.
 Notwithstanding the foregoing, in connection with our initial public offering, we and each of our directors and officers named in the section "Management," and our existing stockholders holding five percent (5%) or more of our common stock prior to this offering have agreed not to sell shares of common stock for a period of six (6) months from the date of the closing of our initial public offering without the prior written consent of the representative of the underwriters, subject to customary exceptions.
-In addition, each existing stockholder of our company who holds less than five percent (5%) or ucommon stock prior to our initial public offering.
+In addition, each existing stockholder of our company who holds less than five percent (5%) of our common stock prior to our initial public offering is subject to leak-out agreement restricting sales of certain percentages of their common stock during a period ranging from 30 days to 150 days following the closing of our initial public offering.
 The representative of the underwriters may release these securities from lock-up restrictions at any time, subject to applicable regulations of the Financial Industry Regulatory Authority, Inc. (or FINRA).
 We cannot predict what effect, if any, market sales of securities held by our significant stockholders or any other stockholders or the availability of these securities for future sale will have on the market price of our common stock.
-See "Underwriting" and "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling our securities after this offering.
+See "Underwriting